JUNE 17th & 18th

 Q Can I bring glass bottles or cans onto the site?

-A No. The festival is a strictly glass and can free event.
+A No. The Festival is strictly glass and can free.
 All drinks sold onsite will be served in plastic containers

 Q Are BBQs allowed?

 Q What is the ‘leave and re-entry’ policy?

 A Hands will be stamped on entry to the site so can be checked on re-entry if you choose to leave the site.
 Please note re-entry is not guaranteed and is subject to the site capacity crowd levels at the time.
 If you choose to leave and choose to re-enter the event you may have to join a queue and be liable for a further security check

 Q Will there be a cash machine onsite?

 Q Can Bank Cards be used onsite?

 Bank Cards can be used to pay admission fees.
 Some stalls have bank card facilities others don’t so best bring cash aswell.